hslatman/tractore/README.md

 ## Potential Improvements / Additions

-* Improve the CI/CD of the entire project
-* Add some unit tests
 * Have some better structured scripts / tooling around the code generation, etc.
 * Better email state management; it's pretty basic now.
 * Ensure Mercure subscribers are authenticated using a token instead of HTTP basic auth.